 Board diversity and inclusion is critical to the success of our Company.
-While we do not have a formal policy on Board diversity, the Board is committed to building a Board that consists of the optimal mix of skills, expertise, and diversity so that the Board is capable of effectively overseeing the execution of our business and meeting the Company's evolving needs, with diversity reflecting gender, age, race, ethnicity, sexual orientation, background, professional experience and perspectives.
+While we do not have a formal policy on Board diversity, the Board is committed to building a Board that consists of the optimal mix of skills, expertise, knowledge, backgrounds, personal qualities and diversity so that the Board is capable of effectively overseeing the execution of our business and meeting the Company's evolving needs, with diversity reflecting gender, age, race, ethnicity, sexual orientation, gender identity, social and economic background, professional experience and perspectives.
 The Nominating and Corporate Governance Committee considers the value of diversity on the Board in evaluating director candidates.
-Accordingly, the Nominating and Corporate Governance Committee's evaluation of director nominees includes consideration of their ability to contribute to the diversity of personal and professional experiences, opinions, perspectives and backgrounds on the Board.
+Accordingly, the Nominating and Corporate Governance Committee's evaluation of director nominees includes consideration of their ability to contribute to the diversity of personal and professional experiences, skills, knowledge, opinions, perspectives and backgrounds on the Board.